 Delaware has a reputation as a “blue” state, and as such they have embraced two things that are wrong with our culture: abortion and same-sex “marriage.”
-While the federal courts have now spoken on both subjects, wresting control of these away from the states where it properly belongs, there is one candidate among the Republicans who is not shy about making his views known, thus getting an early lead in my endorsement contest.
+While the federal courts have now spoken on both subjects, wresting control of these away from the states where it properly belongs, only two of our four candidates have acted on the subject – unfortunately, they either advocate for or have signed legislation working in the wrong direction.

 I’d love to know how the others in the field would stack up to this, but I suspect most wouldn’t touch the subject with a ten-foot pole because they’re being advised to avoid social issues.
 That’s not my advice, though: as always, make the case as to why it’s in the recipient’s advantage to have these laws.

 Because of this lack of action, the standings remain the same: Machurek 3, DeMatteis 2.5, Murray 1, Carney 0.

 But they won’t for long: more people join the fray on my next part, which covers law enforcement and the judicial system.